100 Hours Kundalini Yoga Program in Rishikesh

 Mantra Chanting

-• Core chants—including the Patanjali Invocation, Gayatri Mantra, Maha Mrityunjaya Mantra, and Aum Namah Shivaya, as they arise naturally in your classes
+• Pavamana Mantra, Patanjali Invocation, Gayatri Mantra, Maha Mrityunjaya Mantra, and Aum Namah Shivaya.
+Guru Mantra.

 Classical Hatha Yoga

-• Foundational Surya Namaskar (Sun Salutation) and Chandra Namaskar (Moon Salutation)
+• Surya Namaskar (Sun Salutation) and Chandra Namaskar (Moon Salutation)

-• Spinal Mobility & Flexion: Foundational forward bending, twisting, and gentle backbend postures
+• Forward bending, twisting, and gentle backbend postures

 Shatkarmas for Purification

 During the first 12 days, students are introduced to the foundations of pranayama through a gradual and systematic approach.
-The focus is on breath awareness, healthy breathing mechanics, and simple classical techniques, helping students build a strong foundation before progressing to advanced practices.
+The focus is on breath awareness, pranic sensitivity, and classical breathing techniques that help prepare the body and mind for deeper Kundalini practices.

 Pranic Theory & Breath Anatomy

-• Understanding the role of meditation (Dhyana) within the traditional Eight Limbs of Yoga
+• Place of meditation within the Eight Limbs of Yoga

 Practical Techniques

-• Introduction to foundational anatomical planes, directional movements, and joint mobility in yoga
+• Foundational anatomical planes, directional movements, and joint mobility

 • Tendons & ligaments

-• Karma, janana, Bhakti, Raja & Hatha, Bhakti Yoga
+• Raja & Hatha, Bhakti Yoga, Karma, janana, Bhakti,

 Excursion Included In This Course